University Hospital of South Manchester NHS Foundation Trust

 Her 12 year relationship with her daughter's father had broken down immediately after the birth, and although she would have liked a partner who would be a true father figure to the child (who had been born with cerebral palsy) she was unable to contemplate going on a date in case she was subjected to a sexual advance.

-Prior to the injury the Claimant had had a normal sex life with her partner and the judge considered that there ought to be parity between awards made for male impotence and its female equivalent.
+Prior to the injury the claimant had a normal sex life with her partner and the judge considered that there ought to be parity between awards made for male impotence and its female equivalent.
 It should also be acknowledged that sexual enjoyment was not just limited to procreation.

 If she were to become pregnant by these means, then she would be older than she would have wished and her time to conceive would be limited by this.